christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Introduction

-Used since before World War 1, these long torpedoes are used to blow holes or clear mines from a safe cover, even while under fire.
+Invented even before World War 1, these long torpedoes are used to blow holes or clear mines from a safe cover, even while under fire.
 Prominently featured in "Saving Private Ryan" to blow holes in razor wire fortifications.